Speedify Free VPN Review (Updated 2022)

 As for the iOS app of Speedify, it is also super easy to use and well designed.
 The iOS app has even better user reviews.
 Currently, it has a 4.7-star rating on the iTunes store, which is super impressive.
 As for usability, it works similarly to the Android app and has pretty much every feature you could need.

 Pricing – What does Speedify cost?

 The one thing that you’re not going to find in Individual and Family plans is dedicated IPs.
-This is only available in the Team package, however, Speedify dedicated server starts from $75.00/month.
+This is only available in the Team package.
+However, Speedify dedicated server starts from $75.00/month.
 If you want something a lot more affordable, do check out our handpicked list of VPN deals.

-The individuals’ package has four major plans:
+The individuals package has three major plans:

 Last but not least, the team package offers 2 plans which start from:

-As for payment methods, you can only use Credit Cards, PayPal and Amazon Pay.
+As for payment methods, you can only use Credit Cards, PayPal, and Amazon Pay.
 To my surprise, they have not added any sort of anonymous payment option like Bitcoin.
 Their refund policy, on the other hand, is pretty great.
 All of their plans are covered by a full risk-free 30-day money-back guarantee.
 If you don’t end up liking their service, you can always get a refund.